 CDPHE uses a data driven approach that is founded in the principles and best practices of epidemiology, public health, infection prevention, and medicine for all of our stewardship efforts.
 Data demonstrating trends in stewardship, resistant organisms, and healthcare-associated infections can be found on the HAI data webpage.

-We updated the data reporting engagement with the Core Elements of Antibiotic Stewardship in Colorado hospitals for 2021.
-In 2021, all core elements were met by 100% of acute care hospitals and 87% of critical access hospitals in Colorado.
-Use the clickable image below to find additional details, such as visualization of trends over time and core elements.
+We updated the data reporting engagement with the Core Elements of Antibiotic Stewardship in Colorado hospitals for 2022.
+Click the image below to find additional details, such as visualization of trends over time, core elements, and priorities for hospital core element implementation.

 CDC updated its Antibiotic Resistance and Patient Safety Portal to include Antimicrobial Stewardship trends nationwide and Colorado.
 This site includes interactive graphs and reports of inpatient and outpatient antibiotic use.

 CDPHE supports stewardship in skilled nursing facilities/nursing homes with tools and resources.
 CDC provides a framework for antimicrobial stewardship with the Core Elements of Antibiotic Stewardship for Nursing Homes.
-Nurses and members of a care team can use these resources to support antimicrobial stewardship in nursing homes.
+Prescribers, nurses, and other members of a care team can use these resources to support antimicrobial stewardship in nursing homes.

 The Core Elements of Antimicrobial Stewardship are a framework for antimicrobial stewardship across healthcare settings.
 Below are a series of resources for support and development of antimicrobial stewardship programs to perform action, tracking, and reporting within the Core Elements.